eduuh/blog/content/en/posts/containerregistry.md

 description: 'Nodejs container.
 Deploy an Azure container registry.
 Building a container image using Azure container Registry'

 categories:
-  - cloud
+  - azure
 tags:
-  - Cli
+  - cli
+series:
   - docker
-series:
-  - azure

 image: images/azure/containeregistry.png
 authorEmoji: ☁
-pinned: true
 ---

 You would consider Azure Container Registry.
 When you want to **manage a Private Docker Registry**